COVID-19 Updates Regarding Events, Meetings, and Other Activities

-The following information is based on the October 15 email to presidents of registered student orgs, regarding in-person student organization events and meetings, and is the current guideline to be followed.
-As we receive updates and clarity about certain activities, we will post information here and email the Presidents and Advisors on record.
+The following are the current directives that guide student organization programs, including events, meetings, and other activities.
+As we receive updates and clarity about certain programs, we will post information here and email the Presidents and Advisors on record.

-Starting Friday, October 16, at noon, registered student organizations may submit an Event Application in OrgSync to request an in-person program.
-Until further notice, all Event Applications will be reviewed for safety and require approval by a hybrid committee consisting of members of the university’s Student Life Advisory Group and Safety and Incident Management Group (note that this hybrid committee replaces the Event Safety Committee until further notice).
-As such, all Event Applications must be submitted at least 10 business days prior to the requested reservation date.
+Once the University's COVID-19 advisory committees open Phase 1, registered student orgs will be able to submit an Event Application in OrgSync to request an in-person program on-campus.
+Until further notice, all Event Applications for in-person programs will be reviewed for safety and require approval from a number of University entities, including a hybrid committee consisting of members of the university’s Student Life Advisory Group and Safety and Incident Management Group (note that this hybrid committee replaces the Event Safety Committee until further notice) and the Office of the President.
+As such, all Event Applications must be submitted at least 10 business days prior to the requested program date.

-- The earliest in-person programs may be hosted is Sunday, November 1, to allow time for the committee to review.
-The last program date for fall is Wednesday, November 25.
+- The earliest in-person programs may be hosted is date TBD, to allow time for the committee to review.
+The last program date for fall is date TBD.
 Because there is a limited window of opportunity and because all Event Applications will be reviewed by the hybrid committee, Student Activities will temporarily remove the requirement that the student org’s President and Advisor approve the Event Application before it is reviewed.

-- Programs must be on-campus; off-campus programs are still prohibited because we cannot ensure proper safety protocols are monitored and enforced.
-At this time, fraternities and sororities cannot host meetings or events in their houses.
+- Programs must be on-campus; off-campus programs are prohibited at all times because we cannot ensure proper safety protocols are monitored and enforced.
+At this time, fraternities and sororities cannot host programs, including meetings and initiation activities, in their houses.

 - Programs must follow current CDC and campus guidelines, as well as Executive Orders, including a limit of 10 participants, use of face coverings, social distancing, etc.